JeremyACase/ubiquia/core/service/belief-state-generator-service/docs/belief-state-service-design-doc.md

     ]
   },
   "Animal": {
-    "description": "The model of an animal.",
+    "description": "The model of an animalEntity.",
     "allOf": [
       {
         "$ref": "#/definitions/BaseModel"